-Rotem (or Ro) is an artist and a librarian originally from Treaty One Territory, Winnipeg.
-Their artwork is inspired by fairy tales and folklore, monsters, and themes of identity, and their work is often personal, conveying memories and a lot of feelings.
+Rotem (or Ro) is an artist and librarian who grew up in Winnipeg, Manitoba.
+Their artwork is inspired by fairy tales and folklore, monsters, and themes of identity, and their work is often personal, conveying memories and feelings.
+Their first graphic novel Dancing With the Sheyd is coming out with Inservice Comics in the springtime of 2026.

 Please contact them for freelance inquiries, proposals and collaboration projects!